SimoneFelici/Zournal/README.md

 ## Info

-Detective games often give you a lot of info to keep in your head: suspects, clues, events, alibis, locations, contradictions, and relationships.
+Detective games give you a lot of information to keep track of.

 **Zournal** aims to keep everything in one place:
 - Create investigation projects